emqx/emqx-edge-docs-en/source/getstarted.rst

 Download and Install
 --------------------

-The *EMQ X Edge* is cross-platform, which could be deployed on Raspberry Pi, Linux, FreeBSD, Mac and Windows.
+The *EMQ X Edge* is cross-platform, which could be deployed on Raspberry Pi, Linux and FreeBSD.

 Download binary package from: http://emqx.io/downloads.